Disaster Preparedness: How Prepared Is Your School?

 Teach your children how to respond to emergencies.

 One of the most important things we can do for our children is to teach them how to respond in an emergency situation.
-You probably already have taught them basic emergency responses such as calling 911 or how to deal with somebody who is choking, and so on.
-So, teaching your child how to respond to an active shooter or a terrorist situation will build on that solid foundation which you have already laid.
+You have probably already taught them basic emergency responses such as calling 911, how to deal with somebody who is choking, and so on.
+So, teaching your child how to respond to an active shooter or a terrorist situation will build on that solid foundation that you have already laid.
 Spread your instruction over several sessions.
 Don't overwhelm your child.
 Provide visuals.
 Show them what other children in emergency situations did.
 Your calm, logical, step-by-step explanations of how to respond will be a huge comfort to your child if and when disaster strikes because she will know what to do.

 Questions?
-Contact us on Facebook. @privateschoolreview
+Contact us on Facebook and Instagram. @privateschoolreview

 comments powered by Disqus